Disclaiming

 Maybe you feel generous and want to make a gift.
 Disclaiming is an efficient way to do that.

-Everyone has an annual gift exclusion of $16,000, or $32,000 if married and decide to team up on the gift (2022).
-If you give gifts more than the annual exclusion amount, you have to file a gift tax return.
-That doesn’t mean you’ll owe tax, because everyone has a lifetime exclusion amount of $12.06 million (2022), which equals the estate tax exemption.
+Everyone has an annual gift exclusion of $18,000, or $36,000, if married and decide to team up on the gift (2024).
+You must file a gift tax return if you give gifts more than the annual exclusion amount.
+That doesn’t mean you’ll owe tax because everyone has a lifetime exclusion of $16.61 million (2024), which equals the estate tax exemption.

-The point here is you can use disclaiming to give a gift, but not have it count as a gift, and not have to file a gift tax return.
+The point here is you can use disclaiming to give a gift but not have it count as a gift and not have to file a gift tax return.
 Does that make sense?
 If you want to learn more, read my post Understanding the Gift Tax.

 4. Correcting gifts

-Sometimes the best intentions go awry.
+Sometimes, the best intentions go awry.
 A disclaimer can help realize the original intent by making it more equal for all beneficiaries.

 5. Asset protection